mate-academy/react_phone-catalog/README.md

 </details>

-Reflection
+# Reflection

-Create my first custom hook for slider.
-I shared the the ref between components with all my love.
+It was amazing and challenging expririence with creating single-page responsive app using whole bunch of interesting technologies, described above.
+I create my first custom hook for slider and understand what is closure.
+I shared the the ref between components from the bottom of my heart.
+Understand the power of react-router and URLParams.
+Takled with sliders and paginagation.
+When I have free time I will rewrite it with Redux.
+Thank for watching %)